KatsuteDev/Background/README.md

 #### 🖼️ Usage

  1. Open the command palette and use `Background: Configuration` to open the configuration or press the **Background** tab in the status bar.
- 2. Add background images using `Background: Select background images` or by opening the configuration menu.
+ 2. Add background images using `Background: Select background image files` or by opening the configuration menu.
  3. Use `Background: Install` to install the background.

 #### ⚠️ Bug: VSCode stopped working